-Working in conjunction with integration devices-including proxy servers, firewalls, routers, and caching appliances-Websense software provides the engine and configuration tools to develop, monitor, and enforce Internet access policies.
+Working in conjunction with integration devices-including proxy servers, firewalls, routers, and caching appliances-Websense Web Security provides the engine and configuration tools to develop, monitor, and enforce Internet access policies.

-Together, a series of Websense components (described in Websense product components, page 302) provide Internet filtering, user identification, alerting, reporting, and troubleshooting capabilities.
+Together, a series of Websense components (described in Websense Web Security product components, page 314) provide Internet filtering, user identification, alerting, reporting, and troubleshooting capabilities.

-An overview of the new features included in this Websense software version can be found in the Release Notes, available from the Websense Knowledge Base.
+An overview of the new features included in this Websense software version can be found in the Release Notes, available from the Websense Technical Library.

 After installation, Websense software applies the Default policy to monitor Internet usage without blocking requests.
 This policy governs Internet access for all clients in the network until you define your own policies and assign them to clients.
 Even after you have created your custom filtering settings, the Default policy is applied any time a client is not governed by any other policy.
-See The Default policy, page 74, for more information.
+See The Default policy, page 80, for more information.